What's the best SSD you can buy?

 Note: Just because an SSD has an M.2 interface does not mean it is an NVMe drive.
 You can buy SATA SSDs with M.2 connectors which will still be limited to SATA speeds, so watch out for this when buying.
 As we said, it can get a bit confusing.

 If your PC's motherboard doesn't have an M.2 slot, don't worry. you can buy a PCIe adapter card for around £15/$15.
 Some M.2 SSDs are sold with the adapter, such as Kingston's KC1000.
+Or you can now get drives like the WD Black AN1500 which give you better than PCIe 3.0 performance without an M.2 slot.

 Getting back to performance, this has effectively plateaued among SATA SSDs.
 It's not that flash memory has reached its limit, it's that they're hitting the limit of what the SATA interface is capable of.